As an Amazon Associate I earn from qualifying purchases.

 - 1/4 cup brown sugar

-- Combine the water, apples, orange, cinnamon sticks, and cloves inside the instant pot.
+- Combine the water, apples, orange, cinnamon sticks, brown sugar, and cloves inside the instant pot.

 - Close the lid and set the pressure release valve to sealing.